A generalization to networks of Young's characterization of the Borda rule: Introduction

-Our main result about the net-outdegree network solution states that if a subset $\mathcal{D}$ of $\mathcal{N}(A)$ satisfies some special conditions, then $\mathscr{O}$ restricted to $\mathcal{D}$ can be characterized by four properties called consistency, neutrality, cancellation and outstar network faithfulness whose meaning is similar as the one of the properties by the same name introduced for social choice correspondences (Theorem \ref{characterization-net}).
-Indeed, a network solution $\mathscr{F}$ satisfies neutrality if the names of the elements of $A$ are immaterial; consistency if, every time the outcomes of $\mathscr{F}$ at two networks have nonempty intersection, then that intersection must be the outcome of $\mathscr{F}$ at the sum of the two networks; cancellation if $\mathscr{F}$ selects all the vertices when applied to reversal symmetric networks, namely those networks such that, for every arc $(x,y)$, the capacity of the arc $(x,y)$ equals the capacity of the arc $(y,x)$; ourstar network faithfulness if, for every $x\in A$, there exists in $\mathcal{D}$ a network having a special structure such that the network solution selects only $x$ when applied to that network.
-As a consequence of the Theorem \ref{characterization-net}, we obtain, in particular, that a network solution on $\mathcal{D}$ satisfying consistency, neutrality, cancellation and outstar network faithfulness coincides with $\mathscr{O}$ restricted to $\mathcal{D}$, provided that $\mathcal{D}$ is the set of [balanced] networks or the set of [balanced] networks whose capacity has nonnegative values or the set of [balanced] networks whose capacity has values in the set of nonnegative integers.
+In order to evaluate the quality of a network solution is certainly important to understand whether it satisfies desirable properties.
+Among the possible properties one can consider there are are neutrality, consistency and cancellation.
+A network solution $\mathscr{F}$ satisfies neutrality if the names of the elements of $A$ are immaterial to the selection process; consistency if, every time the outcomes of $\mathscr{F}$ at two networks have nonempty intersection, then that intersection must be the outcome of $\mathscr{F}$ at the sum of the two networks; cancellation if $\mathscr{F}$ selects all the vertices when applied to reversal symmetric networks, namely those networks whose capacity of every arc $(x,y)$ equals the capacity of the arc $(y,x)$.
+Interpreting $A$ as a set of teams, networks\footnote{We are referring in this example to networks with capacity having values on the set of nonnegative integers.} as a complete description of the wins and losses in a competition (where ties are not allowed), and a network solution as a procedure for selecting the winners of each possible competition, the above described properties sound very natural.
+Indeed, neutrality implies that no team or group of teams has an exogenous advantage on the others; consistency means that if there are teams that are the winners of a competition $N$ and also of a competition $N'$, then those teams are exactly the winners of the competition that considers the outcomes of all the matches played in $N$ and $N'$; cancellation means that if every team won and lost the same number of times against any other team, then all the teams are the winners.

-The net-outdegree network solution naturally induces a social choice correspondence, namely the correspondence that associates with any preference profile the value of $\mathscr{O}$ at the network associated with that preference profile.
-Such a social choice correspondence is exactly the net-outdegree social choice correspondence $O$ and that fact allows to deduce the main characterization theorem about $O$ from the one about $\mathscr{O}$.
+The first main result of this paper is the following theorem.\footnote{Theorem A1 corresponds to Theorem \ref{characterization-net}.
+In the paper, given $A$, $B$ and $C$ sets with $B\subseteq A$ and $f:A\to C$, we denote with $f_{|B}$ the restriction of $f$ to $B$, that is, $f_{|B}:B\to C$ is defined, for every $b\in B$, by $f_{|B}(b)=f(b)$.}